-Join us on Thursday, October 3rd
+Join us on Thursday, October 3rd, 2019

 320 Park Avenue New York, NY | at 6:30 PM

-We invite you to our 40th anniversary celebration for a life-changing event as we honor our courageous clients, our partners, and you.
-Together we will continue to build futures, change lives, and empower communities.
-The evening will begin at 6:30 with cocktails and dinner, and culminates with an exciting award ceremony and silent auction.
+We’re celebrating our 40th anniversary and honoring our courageous clients, partners, and you—and you’re invited.
+Together, we will continue to build futures, change lives, and empower communities.
+This life-changing evening will begin at 6:30PM with cocktails and dinner and will culminate with an exciting award ceremony and silent auction.
 We hope to see you there.

-Join us for a quick walk down memory lane as we remember our past, honor the present, and build the future.
+As we remember our past, we honor the present and build the future.

 The Community Union of Washington Heights and Inwood or Union Communal was founded on July 15, 1990, under the name “Washington Heights Tenants Alliance” with the purpose of organizing and advocating for reforms that would improve the quality of life for primarily low-income Washington Heights and Inwood residents.

 Tenants pose for a photograph after renovations are completed at NMIC’s very first development project located at 453 West 166 Street, New York, NY.

 For More Information About The 2019 NMIC Benefit